backdrop-contrib/transliteration/README.txt

 Also take a look at data/x00.php which already contains a bunch of language specific replacements.
-If you think your overrides are useful for others please create and file a patch at http://drupal.org/project/issues/transliteration.
+If you think your overrides are useful for others please file a patch at http://drupal.org/project/issues/transliteration.

 -- CREDITS --